elinck/syma_speciation/README.md

 Repository for analysis of *Syma torotoro* and *Syma megarhyncha* genotype and phenotype data.
 A complete digital notebook recording commands for processing and analyzing data is found in `pipeline.md.`

+### Supplemental Material

+All supplemental figures, tables, and captions are found in the `supplement/` subdirectory.

 ### Scripts

 (in `scripts/` subdirectory)